 • Readings: Come to class having read the assigned readings due on that day.
 The lecture material for the day will generally relate to and reinforce the readings.
 A few points on each exam will also relate to the readings.
 Because this is a senior course designed to prepare you for your next steps, the readings are graduate level.
 They may be challenging at times, but this is meant to help you grow and learn.
-Rather than learning from a textbook, you will be engaging directly with scientific material-that is, you will be reading articles written by researchers for
+Rather than learning from a textbook, you will be engaging directly with scientific material-that is, you will be reading articles written by researchers for researchers.
+You may not always understand every detail, but if you persist, your reading

-- researchers.
-You may not always understand every detail, but if you persist, your reading comprehension skills will improve greatly!
+- comprehension skills will improve greatly!
 Readings for each week are posted on Canvas and are listed in the syllabus. - Reading reactions: You will be required to turn in a short reaction to the reading on Canvas.
 Include 3 to 6 sentences discussing something from the article that caught your interest or intrigued you.
-There will be 10 reading reactions total, each worth 1 point.
+There will be 9 reading reactions total, each worth 1 point.
 Keep in mind, each one is worth 1% of your grade. - Attendance: Attending every class for the entire class duration is required.
-I will collect attendance each week (if you leave early without permission you will be marked absent).
-Class attendance will make up 11% of your grade (1% per class).
-We will have 13 classes plus the midterm and final.
-You will be permitted 2 unexcused absences that will not impact your grade, hence 11%.
-If you need to miss more class than your 2 absences, you must provide documentation within 2 weeks of the missed class. - In-class participation: Class participation will make up 5% of your grade.
+I will collect attendance each week (if you leave early without permission you will be marked absent, late is 75% credit).
+Class attendance will make up 10% of your grade (1% per class).
+We will have 12 classes plus the midterm and final.
+You will be permitted 2 unexcused absences that will not impact your grade, hence 10%.
+If you need to miss more class than your 2 absences, you must provide documentation within 2 weeks of the missed class. - In-class participation: Class participation will make up 7% of your grade.
 Please ask questions, make comments, and participate.
 This class is meant to be interactive and is more fun when everyone is engaged!
 At the beginning of the class, please put away class-irrelevant electronic devices, including cell phones.
 Using your phone during class will negatively impact your participation grade.
 If you are expecting an emergency call, inform the instructor at the beginning of the class, turn your phone to vibrate, and take your call outside.
 Although the class atmosphere will be casual and friendly, it is also important to respect each other.
 If your behavior disrupts class, you may be asked to leave. - Exams: We will have a midterm exam and final exam.
 The exams will be approximately 1 hour long and will include 40 multiple choice questions and/or true/false questions, primarily related to the lecture materials (a few questions on each exam will relate to the readings).
 The midterm will be 20% of your grade, and the final will be 20% of your grade.
 The final exam will be non-cumulative.
 If scores are low on the exams, I will curve the exam grades upward (I will never curve grades downward).
 I will also look at the exam questions and throw out any that are bad (e.g., incorrect for 90% of the class).
 If you get that question correct, you will receive extra credit.
+Study guides will be posted on Canvas 2 weeks prior to the exam.
+Reviews will be held in class 1 week prior to the exam.